Weaving Worldsheet Supermultiplets from the Worldlines Within: Supersymmetry and Error-Correcting Codes

 Direct computation yields

 so that the first of the conditions\eq{e:Cond} holds precisely if

 The second condition\eq{e:Cond} is then satisfied automatically.

-In turn, for the (super)differential operators\eq{e:Pab} to be local, $\bf|a|$ and $\bf|b|$ must both be even, so that their sum is also even.
+In turn, for the (super)differential operators\eq{e:Pab} to be local, $\bf|a|$ and $\bf|b|$ must both be even, whereupon their sum is also even.
 From this, we have:

-That is, the binary exponent in\eq{e:Pab} with digits $a_1,\cdots,a_p,b_1,\cdots,b_q$ must be doubly-even, and also split into even (not necessarily {\em\/equal\/}) parts:
+That is, the binary exponent in\eq{e:Pab} with digits $a_1,\cdots,a_p,b_1,\cdots,b_q$ must be doubly-even, and also split into even (not necessarily equal) parts:

 For any desired system of identification relations\eq{e:D+D}, the corresponding system of quasi-projection operators\eq{e:Pab} will consist of $k$ independent\ft{A collection of $k$ relations (realized by quasi-projection operators) are independent if the imposition of any $k{-}1$ of them on any supermultiplet does not render the action of the $k^\text{th}$ one trivial.} relations.
-The corresponding $k$ split binary numbers (codewords) $g_i\Defl({\bf a\1b})_i$ then generate an even-split (binary) doubly even linear block (\sDE) code, $\ssC$, that consists of all binary linear combinations $\4_ic_ig_i$.
+The corresponding $k$ split binary numbers (codewords) $g_i\Defl({\bf a|b})_i$ then generate an even-split (binary) doubly even linear block (\sDE) code, $\ssC$, that consists of all binary linear combinations $\4_ic_ig_i$; one says that $\ssC$ has rank $k$.